SimonFJ20/articles/langdev/array_based_language.md

 type A = Contains<5, [1, 2, 3]>; // false
 type B = Contains<"bar", ["foo", "bar", "baz"]>; // true
 ```
-The quick ones among you would already have realised, that Typescript type system is Turing complete as fuck.[10]
+The quick ones among you would already have realized, that Typescript type system is Turing complete as fuck.[10]
 (Except for the recursion depth for type instantiations, which have methods of partial mitigation.[11])
 This is because we conform to the 3 rules of a turing complete programming language, consisting of:
 1. Sequence (we have recursion)
 2. Selection (we have conditional)
 3. Iteration (we have recursion)

-Also notice the lack of ability to do anything, meaning no side effects, and the way types definitions are essentially functions, meaning the what we have is a purely functional programming language.
+Also notice the lack of ability to do anything, meaning no side effects, and the way type definitions are essentially functions, thus meaning, that what we have, is a purely functional programming language.

 Now with this newly discovered Turing complete purely functional programming language of ours, that being Typescript's type system,
 we could, for example, make a PEMDAS compliant calculator, including a full set of signed integer arithmetic operations add/subtract/multiply/divide/remainder/exponentiation, including comparison operators lt/lte/gt/gte/equal/not equal,